JJKingpro/GithubShiny/README.md

 ## Screenshots

-refer to PDF attachment: julianng.shinyapps.io_git-repo-analyzer_.pdf PDF is located in the main file attachment
+refer to PDF attachment: julianng.shinyapps.io_git-repo-analyzer_.pdf The PDF is located in the file attachment list of the main branch

 ## Contributing